-Nebraska provides for two different cases if a driver gets arrested for drunk driving.
-The first case is the Administrative License Revocation (ALR) Hearing, during which decisions will be made regarding the status of an offender's driving license.
+A driver arrested for drunk driving in Nebraska faces two different procedures.
+The first procedure is the Administrative License Revocation (ALR) Hearing, which will determine the status of the offender's driver's license.
 The second case is the criminal court case.
-A conviction of DUI can result in consequences such as jail time, fines, mandated alcohol education courses, and the possible requirement of installing an igintion interlock device (IID).
+A conviction of DUI can result in consequences such as jail time, fines, mandated alcohol education courses, and the possible requirement of installing an ignition interlock device (IID).

 In the state of Nebraska, an officer can make an arrest for the following drunk driving offenses:

 |1st Conviction||Up to $500||7 days - 60 days||Minimum 6 months|